Skip to content

 Why Choose Your Preferred Camera?

-If your computer has multiple cameras that work with Windows Hello, you can now pick which one you want to use.
-This is helpful if one camera works better than another for your face recognition.
+If your Windows 11 computer has multiple cameras that work with Windows Hello, you can pick the one that works best for facial recognition.

 You can use your PC’s built-in infrared camera or connect an external infrared camera for facial recognition sign-in.